There is a $250 deposit that is non-refundable!

 These deposits go to the total cost of puppy, and are non-refundable.

-I do not allow visits until the puppies are four to five weeks old.
+I do not allow visits until the puppies are almost five weeks of age.

 And this is only if you have a deposit.
 This is for the health of your puppy.